Skip to content

 Which airline has the cheapest pet fee for in-cabin travel?

-WestJet charges $37 one-way ($74 round-trip) for an in-cabin pet, the lowest published fee across 21 airlines with pet policies in our dataset.
-Allegiant Air is second at $50 one-way ($100 round-trip).
+Allegiant Air and Air Transat charge $50 one-way ($100 round-trip) for an in-cabin pet, the lowest published fee across 21 airlines with pet policies in our dataset.
+WestJet and Air Canada now start at the same $50 one-way ($100 round-trip), each rising to roughly $60 on some routes.

 How much do American and United charge to fly with a pet in cabin?

-Both American Airlines and United Airlines charge $150 one-way, which is $300 round-trip for a single in-cabin pet, and JetBlue now matches them at $150 each way.
-That is about 4x more than WestJet's $74 round-trip fee for the same service.
+Both American Airlines and United Airlines charge $150 one-way, which is $300 round-trip for a single in-cabin pet, and Delta and JetBlue now match them at $150 each way.
+That is 3x more than the $100 round-trip fee at the cheapest carriers.

 Do all airlines allow pets in the cabin?